 "Ask your advisor if you qualify for FREE college classes for your Career Pathway!"

-Adult High School Students, please see below for instructions regarding dual enrollment opportunities for your Career Pathway at Seminole State College.
+Please see below for instructions regarding dual enrollment opportunities for your Career Pathway at Seminole State College.

 For New Students,